 The AFT and AFT Michigan offers programs dealing with higher education issues and with topics related to leadership development.
 The AFT has an annual higher education conference, conducted by our national union’s higher education department.

-The AFT publication On Campus is mailed to every member of each higher education local.
+The AFT publication On Campus is sent to every member of each higher education local.
 It contains news about the union, discussion of issues of concern in higher education around the country, information about discounts and other member benefits.
-The AFT Michigan’s website, Facebook page and Twitter feed, including David Hecker, AFT Michigan President’s Twitter feed, are excellent sources of information about the union, and the legislature.
-Additionally, AFT Michigan maintains a list-serve for members of our higher education locals.
+The AFT Michigan’s website, Facebook page and Twitter feed are excellent sources of information about the union, and the legislature.

 Higher Education within the AFT Michigan